Skip to main content

 Integrated reporting and analytics

 Payroll software is often one module within a larger HR management system, allowing users to generate reports on more than just payroll data.
+Often, payroll modules within an HRMS are also linked with time and attendance data too (read more about what an HRMS does to learn more about their benefits).

 For example, you may also be able to run reports to assist with financial planning, budgeting, and decision-making, or monitor details such as employee hours worked during key times to predict future demand.